Single-mode input squeezing and tripartite entanglement in three-mode ponderomotive optomechanics simulations: Examining the entanglement with Gaussianity metrics

 To further study the non-Gaussianity of the output optical fields we use the Genoni's metric for deviation from Gaussianity for ideal systems \cite{PhysRevA.78.060303,PhysRevA.76.042327,PhysRevA.82.052341}:

-where $S$ is the Von Neumann entropy, $\mathbf{V}$ is the variance matrix of $\rho_G$ in standardized form \cite{PhysRevLett.84.2722} and $\rho_G$ is the Gaussian description of the state $\rho$.
-The von Neumann entropy of a Gaussian system is a function of the covariance matrix's symplectic eigenvalues \cite{wilde_2013}.
+where $S(\mathbf{V})$ is the Von Neumann entropy of $\mathbf{V}$, the covariance matrix of $\rho_G$ is $\mathbf{V}$ (and thus the covariance matrix of the output optical fields) in standardized form \cite{PhysRevLett.84.2722}, $\mathbf{G}$ is the covariance matrix of the input optical fields mentioned previously, and $\rho_G$ is the Gaussian description of the state $\rho$.
+The Von Neumann entropy of a Gaussian system is a function of the covariance matrix's symplectic eigenvalues \cite{wilde_2013}.
 Figure \ref{fig:Gaussianity} shows the difference in Guassianity,

-As we include an alternate measure of entanglement, so too shall we include an alternate for Gaussianity.
-The more direct method of confirming non-Gaussian statistics is to measure the higher-order cumulants.
-To measure the higher-order cumulants we increase the number of parallel homodyne detection from two (dual homodyne; see figure \ref{fig:setup}) to four (quadruple homodyne).
-To calculate the fourth-order cumulants in the ponderomotive regime, one must find: (where $\langle{Q}\rangle=0$) \cite{PhysRevA.87.033839}.
-Both measures are used in figure \ref{fig:Gaussianity}.
-To roughly estimate the degree of deviation from Gaussianity with the cumulant we take the absolute sum of the fourth-order matrix,$\delta_\kappa = \sum_{j k \ell p} |\kappa_{j k \ell p}| $; to roughly measure the change in Gaussianity, $\Delta \delta_\kappa$, after applying squeezing to the injected field,